Genetic disorders at a glance

 How genetic tests work with IVF

-Three days after a woman’s egg is fertilized during IVF, a healthy embryo is usually at a 6 to 8 cell stage.
-For pre-implantation genetic testing, one cell is removed from the embryo.
+Five days after a woman’s egg is fertilized during IVF, a healthy embryo is at the Blastocyst or 80-100 cell stage.
+For preimplantation genetic testing, a few cells are removed from the embryo.
 This neither damages the embryo nor interferes with normal development.
-The embryo compensates for the removed cell.
-In the lab, specialists examine the cell for genetic diseases and disorders.
-If the cell passes the tests, the embryos are cleared for transfer to the woman’s uterus completing the IVF process.
+The embryos are frozen.
+In the lab, specialists examine the cells for genetic diseases and disorders.
+If the cells pass the tests, the embryos are cleared for transfer to the woman’s uterus in a second treatment cycle.

 Aneuploidy screening requires harvesting of a woman’s eggs, fertilization, and sampling of embryonic cells.
 Using sophisticated new tools, cells from the embryo can be tested for the number of chromosomes.
 Ideally, there are 23 pairs of chromosomes, plus X and Y chromosomes if it’s a boy, or two X chromosomes if it’s a girl.

-If a specific single genetic disorder is known from the family history, PGD can be used to check for the disorder in every embryo.
+If a specific single genetic disorder is known from the family history, Preimplantation Genetic Diagnosis (PGD) can be used to check for the disorder in every embryo.
 Only normal embryos are transferred to the woman’s uterus, reducing but not totally eliminating the chance of an abnormal embryo.
-However, risk of miscarriage is dramatically lowered after PGD because many pregnancy losses are caused by aneuploidy conditions.

 Does PGD replace prenatal testing?